jurokapsiar/wealth/replit.md

    - View 30 years of projections by default
    - Click "Show 10 More Years" to extend the projection
    - Click on any year to see detailed cost breakdown
+   - Each cost shows both the inflated amount and its Year 0 Value
    - Adjust inputs to see different scenarios

 4. **Automatic Saving**